gazebosim/design/tape_measure_tool.md

     the tape measure tool.
 There could also be a hotkey to start a new measurement so the user can quickly take measurements without having to constantly click the "New Measurement" button.
- 3. The mouse could then change into a different icon like a tape measure, and display a transparent point which gives a preview of the point to be measured, this point will become opaque once the user clicks.
+ 3. The mouse could then change into a cross-shaped icon and display a transparent point which gives a preview of the point to be measured, this point will become opaque once the user clicks.
  4. We have two options at this point, neither of which would differ in behavior, we could either:
     * Have a click system where the user clicks point A and then clicks